dat-ecosystem-archive/DEPs/proposals/0000-hypercore.md

 # Append-only Lists
 [append-only-lists]: #append-only-lists

-The Hypercore register is an append-only list.
+The Hypercore feed is an append-only list.
 The content of each list entry is an arbitrary blob of data.
 It can be replicated partially or fully over the network, and data can be received from multiple peers at once.

-Internally, the Hypercore register is represented by a signed merkle tree.
+Internally, the Hypercore feed is represented by a signed merkle tree.
 The tree is identified on the network with a public key, which is then used to verify the signatures on received data.
 The tree is represented as a "Flat In-Order Tree."

 ## Flat In-Order Trees